Are you planning to travel to Macau soon? Read our tips below on the things to do in Macau with suggested tours!

-Just an hour away from Hong Kong by ferry, Macau is another special administrative region of China.
-The influences of its former Portuguese colonial masters have been successfully weaved into its Chinese heritage, as seen in its buildings, food, and tradition.
-Because of the presence of many casinos and high-end shopping centers in such a small peninsula, Macau earned the nickname ‘Las Vegas of Asia.’
+Located just an hour away from Hong Kong by ferry, Macau is another special administrative region of China.
+The influences of its former Portuguese colonial masters can be seen in its buildings, food, and tradition.
+Not only that but because of the presence of many casinos and high-end shopping centers in such a small peninsula, Macau earned the nickname ‘Las Vegas of Asia.’

 But there is more to Macau than gambling until the wee hours.
-Here are seven awesome things you can do in this wonderful destination.
+Here are the 10 awesome things you can do in this wonderful destination.

 The Portuguese egg tart wouldn’t be Macau’s most famous food for nothing.
-Consisting of a flaky outer shell and a rich, creamy egg custard filling, this pastry is found everywhere, and can be eaten while strolling around the city.
-Price per piece varies, depending on where they are sold.
-Koi Kei Bakery, which has branches all over Macau, sells them at HKD $9 each.
+It consists of a flaky outer shell and a rich, creamy egg custard filling, this pastry is found everywhere.
+The price per piece varies, depending on the place they are sold.
+Koi Kei Bakery, which has branches all over Macau, sells them at around HKD $9 each.
 Of course, you won’t settle at eating just one.

-Should you have time to come back to Ruins of St. Paul and Senado Square the following day, make sure to drop by the Leal Senado building right across the square.
-Its windows on the second floor offer an amazing view of Senado Square and neighboring structures.
-You may also check out the courtyard garden, as well as the ceremonial meeting room that leads to an elaborate library.
+If you have the time to come back to the Ruins of St. Paul and Senado Square the following day, make sure to drop by at the Leal Senado building located just right across the square.
+Its windows on the second floor offer a great view of Senado Square and its neighboring structures.
+You may also want to check out the courtyard garden, as well as the ceremonial meeting room that leads to an elaborate library.

 Just because you aren’t interested in trying your luck in the slot machines doesn’t mean you can no longer avail of the free shuttles provided by the casinos.
 Whether coming from the Macau Maritime Terminal, Taipa Temporary Ferry Terminal, or Macau International Airport, you can ride any of the shuttle buses that wait for arriving guests.